Isahepi/Database-and-Managment-System/ReadMe.md

 ```

 ### Database Design Description
+The database db_raquetclub is built around four normalized entities: `coach`, `courts`, `reservation`, and `customer`.
+Each table stores information related to the reservation of each customer. reservation stores the time, end time, and the date. courts stores the type of court for the sport and the base price.
+The coach table stores the different coaches available with their personal information such as first and last name and phone number. customer stores the personal information for each customer, and customer_reservation is the main table that stores all the information for a customer's reservation including the time and date, court reserved, name of customer, and whether they need a coach or not.

+A big normalization part in this project was understanding if I could store the customer with its reservation in one table; however, if I would’ve done that, the table would have duplicated customer information.

+`coach`
+The coach table stores personal information about the coaches: name, last name, and phone number.
+This is the primary information for each of the eight coaches.

+`courts`
+The courts table stores the courts_name and base_price.
+In this case, we only have 4 courts available, one for each sport.
+The base price is the amount the customer pays before tax (in this example I did not include tax anywhere).

+`reservation`
+The reservation table stores the start time, end time, and the date the reservation is occurring.
+It stores this with the ID_reservation so it can be connected to the customer_reservation table.

+`customer`
+The customer table stores all the private information of the customer: first name, last name, and phone number.
+It allows the system to associate the reservation with a customer and, if needed, contact the right person about a reservation.

+`customer_reservation`
+This is the central table used to retrieve information about each customer reservation.
+This table stores four foreign keys from all other tables, allowing it to connect all the parts of the reservation.

+---

 ### Create Tables
 The following SQL statements create the `coach`, `customer`, `reservation`, `courts` and `customer_reservation` tables in the current database.